How to Fix ADB Device Unauthorized Error – Comprehensive Guide

 Check Your USB Cable

-Using a USB cable to fix an ADB Device Unauthorized Error is a relatively simple process.
-The ADB Device Unauthorized Error is an issue that occurs when a user attempts to connect an Android device to a laptop via a USB connection.
-The error message indicates that the device is not authorized to communicate with the computer.
+Using a USB cable to fix an ADB Device Unauthorized Error is relatively simple.
+The Error occurs when a user attempts to connect an Android device to a laptop via USB.
+The error message indicates that the device cannot communicate with the computer.

-In order to fix this issue, the user must ensure that the USB cable being used is compatible with the Android device.
-If the cable is not compatible, it will not be able to establish a secure connection with the device.
-Additionally, the USB cable must be in good working condition, as a faulty cable can also cause an error.
+To fix this issue, the user must ensure the USB cable is compatible with the Android device.
+If the cable is incompatible, it cannot establish a secure connection with the device.
+The USB cable must also be in good working condition, as a faulty cable can cause an error.

 Check USB Debugging

-The first thing you should do when trying to fix an unauthorized ADB error is to check if USB Debugging was enabled on your Android device.
-To do this, go to the Settings menu, scroll down to the Developer Options option, and make sure that USB Debugging is enabled.
+When trying to fix an unauthorized ADB error, first, check if USB Debugging is enabled on your Android device.
+To do this, go to the Settings menu, scroll down to the Developer Options option, and ensure USB Debugging is enabled.

 Restart the ADB Server